-Many Cancer Patients Now Using Alternative Medicine, Studies Find
+Many Cancer Patients Use Alternative Medicine, Studies Find

 The use of alternative and natural therapies in cancer care may be considered taboo among conventional medicine, but many cancer patients do not concur, new studies find.